StarpTech/profiling-nodejs/README.md

 - [fastbench](https://github.com/mcollina/fastbench) - The simplest benchmark you can run on node
 - [branch-comparer](https://github.com/starptech/branch-comparer) - Checkout multiple git branches, execute scripts and log the results
 - [ndb](https://github.com/GoogleChromeLabs/ndb) - ndb is an improved debugging experience for Node.js, enabled by Chrome DevTools
+- [benchmark.js](https://github.com/bestiejs/benchmark.js) - A benchmarking library.
+As used on jsPerf.com.

 ### Articles